LambLeeg/Ubuntu-dock-tweaker-CLI-TUI/README.md

 ```

 ## What it can do?
-At the moment, it can enable "Minimize on click" and/or enable "Move application menu on top of the dock"
+At the moment, it can enable "Minimize on click" and/or enable "Move application menu on top of the dock".
+Also, disabling of these functions not as smooth!
+So, make sure you really want to enable those features!

 ### Will it have something else?
 Well, in a nutshell, yes; I am going to add some stuff